Şehzade Mehmed Burhaneddin (son of Abdulmejid I): Personal life

 Burhaneddin married three times and had one son.
 One of his wives was Mestinaz Hanım.
 She was born on 20 September 1851 in Tbilisi, Georgia.
 They married on 4 May 1872 in the Dolmabahçe Palace.
 In 1874, she gave birth to Şehzade Ibrahim Tevfik.
-Two years later she gave birth a daughter.
+Two years later she gave birth to a daughter.
 She died on 20 April 1909 in the Dolmabahçe Palace, and was buried in Yavuz Selim Mosque.
 Another wife was Şadruh Hanım.
 They married in 1873.
 She died in 1930.
 Another wife was Aşkıdilber Hanım.

 In widowhood, Mestinaz, Şadruh and Aşkıdilber received a pension of 10,000 kuruş, 2880 kuruş, and 4000 kuruş respectively.
 In 1909, Şadruh's and Aşkıdilber's pension was raised to 10,000 kuruş each.

 He owned a villa in Üsküdar.
-The villa was built in 1860, and was located on a hill between the Tophanelioğlu-Kısıklı road the Bosphorus Bridge ring road.
+The villa was built in 1860, and was located on a hill between the Tophanelioğlu-Kısıklı road and the Bosphorus Bridge ring road.

 Later life and death

 Sultan Abdul Hamid II trusted Burhaneddin.
 During his reign, he had tightened the security ring around the Çırağan Palace, where Murad V and his family were confined.
 Access to the palace was so severely curtailed that visitors were practically limited to the princes, such as Burhaneddin and Mehmed Reşad.

 Burhaneddin died of tuberculosis at the age of twenty-seven on 4 November 1876, and was buried in the mausoleum of his father in Yavuz Selim Mosque, Istanbul.
-His brother, Abdul Hamid named a battleship and one of his sons after him.
-He also brought up his son in his care.
+His brother, Abdul Hamid, named a battleship and one of his sons after him.
+He also brought up Burhaneddin's son in his care.